Michelle Charlesworth Therapy

 Speak in Confidence

-Therapy takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy – and without judgement.
-In the counselling space thoughts and feelings can be expressed freely and in confidence.
+I offer a safe therapy space in Greenwich SE10, where we can meet.
+I will listen with sensitivity and empathy, and without judgement.
+In the space thoughts and feelings can be expressed freely and in confidence.

 A problem shared